Dr. Randall C. Thomas Jr. DPM FACFAS Foot & Ankle Surgeon Professionalism Integrity Compassion Outcomes Accessibility

 Picture

-Call Dr Thomas’ office today to set up an appointment to see if you are a candidate for the Toeplasty procedure at 614-267-8387.
+Call Dr Thomas’ office today to set up an appointment to see if you are a candidate for and learn more about the Toeplasty procedure at 614-895-8747

 Dr. Thomas is Accessible